ArtHitParade

 Traces on the bones provide valuable informations on the life of prehistoric animals.
 Stan had lesions created by the teeth of other tyrannosaurs.
 His broken neck had been healed by fusion of two injured vertebrae.
 He ate an edmontosaurus and a triceratops just before his death.
 In our time he plays the stars with more than 60 complete casts for use in museums and exhibitions.

 The fossil includes 188 original pieces, compared with the 350 bones of a complete animal.
 The skull is almost perfect.
 Missing elements are represented by casts.
-It will be sold without a reserve price by Christie's in New York on October 6, lot 59 estimated $ 6M.
+It was sold for $ 32M from a lower estimate of $ 6M by Christie's on October 6, 2020, lot 59.
 Please watch the video shared by the auction house.

-Stan deserves a similar notoriety as Sue, the 12.3 m long male tyrannosaurus found by a lady named Sue in 1990, which was sold for $ 8.4M including premium by Sotheby's on October 4, 1997.
+Stan deserves a similar notoriety as Sue, the 12.3 m long male tyrannosaurus found by a lady named Sue in 1990, which was sold for $ 8.4M by Sotheby's in 1997.

 #AuctionUpdate @ChristiesInc sets a #WorldAuctionRecord for a #TyrannosaurusRex named #STAN which sold for $31,847,500 #crushing the estimate of $6-8M. pic.twitter.com/0QM9iWMKjt